Faseeh-Naqvi/TowersHanoi/README.md

 The Towers of Hanoi is a mathematical puzzle that involves moving a stack of disks from one rod to another, with the constraint that only one disk can be moved at a time and no disk can be placed on top of a smaller disk.

+Check out this video of a real live version: https://youtu.be/SceJ_kIQ7xE?si=FMIJmecqL_eigyLi

 ## Features

 - **Interactive Interface:** The program provides an interactive interface where the user can input the number of disks and watch the step-by-step solution of the Towers of Hanoi puzzle.